Marianne Elizabeth Saunders

 Marianne was preceded in death by her loving father, Anthony Bartock Sr.; her loving mother, Elizabeth Christovich Bartock; and nephew, Eric Floyd.

-She is survived by her sister, Rosalie (Larry) Shotter Sr.; and brother, Anthony Jr. (Betty) Bartock; her loving children, Jennifer (Michael) Helms, of Connellsville, and Christopher (Christina) Saunders, of Connellsville; her grandchildren, Christian Saunders, Kadance Mickey, Cameron Mickey and Colin Mickey; grand-furbabies, Benji, Cooper and Clarke; her nieces and nephews, Melanie (Jamie) Wass, Larry Shotter Jr, Lianne (Christopher) Lewis, Angela (Adam) Landrin and Anthony III (Leslie) Bartock; great-nieces and nephews, Mathew, Karly, Adam and Ryan Wass, Ian and Olivia Landrin, Ryan and Gracie Lewis, Caleb, Kellan, and Eastan Bartock; and long time best friend, Janet Meider.
+She is survived by her sister, Rosalie (Larry) Shotter Sr.; and brother, Anthony Jr. (Betty) Bartock; her loving children, Jennifer (Michael) Helms, and Christopher (Christina) Saunders, all of Connellsville; her grandchildren, Christian Saunders, Kadance Mickey, Cameron Mickey and Colin Mickey; grand-furbabies, Benji, Cooper and Clarke; her nieces and nephews, Melanie (Jamie) Wass, Larry Shotter Jr., Lianne (Christopher) Lewis, Angela (Adam) Landrin and Anthony III (Leslie) Bartock; great-nieces and nephews, Mathew, Karly, Adam and Ryan Wass, Ian and Olivia Landrin, Ryan and Gracie Lewis, Caleb, Kellan and Eastan Bartock; and long-time best friend, Janet Meider.

-Family would love to give a special thanks to WVU Medicine Hospice Care, for the best care and the compassion they showed during this time.
-We especially want to give a big thank you to Melissa Copenhaver, RN, who is not only a fantastic nurse but became part of the family.
+The family would love to give a special thanks to WVU Medicine Hospice Care for the best care and the compassion they showed during this time.
+The family especially wants to give a big thank you to Melissa Copenhaver, RN, who is not only a fantastic nurse but became part of the family.

-Friends will be received from 1 to 7 p.m. on Monday, March 13, 2023, and at 9:30 a.m.
-Tuesday, March 14, 2023, for prayers of transfer, followed by a 10 a.m.
-Mass of Christian Burial, in Saint Mary's Roman Catholic Church.
-Interment will follow in Mount Macrina Cemetery.
+Friends will be received from 1 to 7 p.m.
+Monday, March 13, and at 9:30 a.m.
+Tuesday, March 14, for prayers of transfer, followed by a 10 a.m.
+Mass of Christian Burial in Saint Mary's Roman Catholic Church.
+Interment will follow at Mount Macrina Cemetery.

 In lieu of flowers, please make monetary donations to Anthony Bartock Sr. Memorial Charity Golf Outing.
-Make checks payable to "Tony Bartock Sr. Mem.
-Charity Golf Outing", and mail to: 709 Isabella Road, Connellsville, PA 15425.
+Make checks payable to "Tony Bartock Sr. Memorial Charity Golf Outing" and mail to: 709 Isabella Road, Connellsville, PA 15425.

 (0) comments